Availity/availity-workflow/docusaurus/docs/reference/commands.md

-                                   or staging) and create a git tag av start                         Start the development server av lint                          Lint source files using ESLint av test                          Run your tests av profile                       Analyze Webpack bundles and find what is contributing their sizes av build                         Bundle project for distribution (production
+                                   or staging) and create a git tag av start                         Start the development server av lint                          Lint source files using ESLint av test                          Run your tests using Vitest av profile                       Analyze Webpack bundles and find what is contributing their sizes av build                         Bundle project for distribution (production